Goat kalia is a North Indian goat curry and is served with pulao or Indian flatbreads.

 - 2 ½ - 3 tsp.
 Chili Powder (adjust to taste.
 Use chili powder only if dry chilies are not spicy hot)

-- 2 tsp Salt (adjust to taste.
+- 2 teaspoon Salt (adjust to taste.
 This is approximate measure)

 - 10 Cardamoms

 - Take all the ingredients listed under masala and grind to a fine paste.
 Dry chilies are hard to grind to a fine paste.
 Specs of chilies are ok, as long as onion and coriander seeds are ground to a fine paste.

 - Heat oil in a wide saucepan or a Dutch oven.
 When cooking with mustard oil, heat oil until very hot.
 The recipe says once the oil is very hot, turn off the heat and let the oil cool a bit.
 Doing this reduces the pungent smell of mustard oil.
 I heated oil until very hot but did not let it cool.
 I turned off the flame, added the onions and then turned on the flame.